RobinBrouwer/gritter/README.md

 	remove_gritter
 	extend_gritter

-To add the script-tags we added another function called 'js'.
+To add the script-tags we added another function called `js`.
 It allows you to easily add script-tags around your javascript.
 It can be used in combination with gritter, but also other Javascript you want to run.

-Since version 0.3 we also added a gflash helper.
+Since version 0.3 we also added a `gflash` helper.
 This helper supports locales since version 0.6.
 You can read more about this helper below.

 ### add_gritter

-The add_gritter helper allows you to add a gritter notification to your application.
+The `add_gritter` helper allows you to add a gritter notification to your application.
 It outputs Javascript directly into your template.
-It works like this inside a js.erb file:
+It works like this inside a `js.erb` file:

 	<%= add_gritter("This is a notification just for you!") %>

-The add_gritter helper allows you to easily set the text for the notification.
+The `add_gritter` helper allows you to easily set the text for the notification.
-When you want to change the title, just pass the :title argument to the helper:
+When you want to change the title, just pass the `:title` argument to the helper:

 	<%= add_gritter("This is a notification just for you!", :title => "Please pay attention!") %>